dghubble/gologin/README.md

 Package `gologin` is focused on the idea that login should performed with small, chainable handlers just like any other sort of middleware.
 It addresses my own frustrations with [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).

 * Authentication should be performed with chainable handlers.
-Its not special.
-* Session systems are orthogonal to authentication.
+* Authentication should be orthogonal to the session system.
 Let users choose their session/token library.
-* Make it difficult to mess up OAuth 2 CSRF protection, but easy to customize.
+* OAuth2 State CSRF should be included out of the box, but easy to customzie.
-* Handlers provide flexibility.
-Swap OAuth2 StateHandler (cookie-based) for something else if you like.
-* Use quality existing API libraries and their models, where possible.
-* Import only what is needed for the desired authentication providers.
+* Packages should import only what is required for chosen providers.
+OAuth1 and OAuth2 packages are separate.
-* ContextHandler's are flippin awesome (see below).
+* ContextHandler's are very flexible and chainable.

 ### But Why Contexts?